Back to Blog

 The Volume Threshold Matters

-That same survey found that 52% of Americans would only consider a dentist who has at least 10 reviews.
-So a practice with 3 glowing reviews isn't signaling quality — it's signaling that something is missing.
+A practice with 3 glowing reviews isn't signaling quality — it's signaling that something is missing.
+Patients notice when review volume is thin, and a low count often raises more doubt than a single negative review would.
 Your review volume is part of the trust signal, not just your star rating.

 Where Your Website Fits Into All of This